 The workout program (depending on experience level, workout equipment, goals) revolves around a few key principles:

 A more specific example is the Free Beautiful Badass Workout provided in the 6 part Mini Course.
-If you want a sample workout that hinges on the above guidelines, sign up below:
+If you want a sample workout that hinges on the above guidelines, sign up below this article.